How to eliminate over half of all design errors before they occur

 Failure to keep so many rules in mind when writing requirements is normal.
-Manually checking every requirement against so many “rules” or “best practices” is time-consuming, tedious and an inefficient use of valuable domain expert resources.
+Manually checking every requirement against so many “rules” or “best practices” is a time-consuming, tedious and inefficient use of valuable domain expert resources.

-Peer review is much like checklist review, but enhanced by “parallel processing” (multiple pairs of eyes) and a variety of perspectives.
+Peer review is much like checklist review but enhanced by “parallel processing” (multiple pairs of eyes) and a variety of perspectives.

 Shilpi Singh and Lakshmi Saikiav propose that the most effective means of spotting ambiguities in requirements may be to:

 “hand them over to several stakeholders, ask each for an interpretation, and compare these interpretations afterward.
 If the interpretations differ, the requirements are ambiguous.”

 The problem here is that peer review doesn’t eliminate the problems of checklist review.
 In fact, in terms of expense, it multiplies them.
 As Singh and Saikia go on to point out, “this approach is economically feasible only for small sets of requirements.”
 In other words, peer review increases the chances of error detection, but it also multiplies labour cost.

 Manual review of any kind can also be a fatiguing and extremely time-consuming (expensive) process when dealing with a large document of newly-defined customer requirements for a complex system.

 A new, better solution: NLP Requirements Analysis Tools